bjuppa/kingdom/development.md

 ### Release new version
 1. Tag a new version locally using [`npm version ...`](https://docs.npmjs.com/cli/version)
 2. Publish the new version using [`npm publish`](https://docs.npmjs.com/getting-started/publishing-npm-packages#how-to-update-the-version-number)
-3. Push with tags to git (effectively creating a release) using `git push --tags`
+3. Push with tags to git using `git push --tags`
+4. Find and edit the release notes on [GitHub](https://github.com/bjuppa/kingdom/releases)